British National Films Company: Formation of the company

-In 1934, Rank, Lady Yule and John Corfield formed the British National Films Company and went into production in answer to the challenge by the "Evening News".
+In 1934, Rank, Lady Yule and John Corfield formed the British National Films Company and went into production in answer to the challenge by the Evening News.

-British National's first feature film was "Turn of the Tide", which was released in 1935.
-The script was based upon a 1932 novel by Leo Walmsley called "Three Fevers".
+British National's first feature film was Turn of the Tide, which was released in 1935.
+The script was based upon a 1932 novel by Leo Walmsley called Three Fevers.
 The setting, which Rank knew from childhood, was Robin Hood's Bay on the north coast of Yorkshire, England.
-Having read the book, Rank decided that it would make an excellent family-friendly British film in answer to the Hollywood-style movies that Alexander Korda was making at the Denham Film Studios.
+Having read the book, Rank decided that it would make an excellent family-friendly British film in answer to the Hollywood-style films that Alexander Korda was making at the Denham Film Studios.

-Although "Turn of the Tide" featured a good cast, British National were unable to gain wide distribution for the film, and when they did, it was as the second half of a double feature.
+Although Turn of the Tide featured a good cast, British National were unable to gain wide distribution for the film, and when they did, it was as the second half of a double feature.
 The company struggled to recoup its costs.
 Rank knew that for British National to make a profit, he had to create a commercial version of his Religious Film Society to control distribution and exhibition.

+Norman Walker, who directed Turn of the Tide, made a second film for British National Debt of Honour (1936).
+Other films planned at the time were The Forbidden Road based on a book by HL Meyers, and the story of Madame Tussaud.

+In May 1936 it was announced British National would make six films a year for 20th Century Fox but this did not appear to happen.